MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - An Online user with a **Phone System** license and enabled for Enterprise Voice or with a Calling Plan.

   > [!NOTE]
   > To redirect calls to people in your organization who are Online, they must have a **Phone System** license and be enabled for Enterprise Voice or have a Calling Plan.
-See [Assign Skype for Business and Microsoft Teams licenses](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).
+See [Assign Skype for Business licenses](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md) or [Assign Microsoft Teams licenses](assign-teams-licenses.md).

  To enable them for Enterprise Voice, you can use Windows PowerShell.
 For example run:  `Set-CsUser -identity "Amos Marble" -EnterpriseVoiceEnabled $true`